Schniggelaus/Cybersecurity-Journey/writeups/phase1/Tryhackme/LinuxFundamentals2.md

 - `/etc`
   - Most important root directories on each system
-  - Stores `passwd`and `shadow` files, containing passwords for each user in encrypted format called `sha512`
+  - Stores `passwd`and `shadow` files, containing each users password stored as a hash using the `sha512` algorithm
   - Contains `sudoers` file, containing list of users & groups that have permission to run sudo command

 -`/var`